What to Pack in Your Hospital Bag for Labor + Delivery

 I’m learning that motherhood is a wild ride.
 Emma is just about four months old and we are starting to find our new normal.
 Before it all becomes a distant memory, I wanted to share some of the things that I found useful during my hospital stay.

 I’ve always been a simple girl, and as it turns out, I’m also a simple mother.
 I wanted to be prepared for my hospital stay, but I didn’t want to haul a bunch of heavy luggage with me either.
-My motto typically works in every circumstance, including this one: keep it sweet and simple.
+My motto typically works in every circumstance, including this one: keep it simple.
 It’s cliché, I know, but it makes life so much more pleasant!
 I packed what I considered to be a simple hospital bag, and even so, I probably didn’t need all of what was in there.

 Now that it’s all said and done, I’ll share my experience, what I brought in my hospital bag, and what I used.